-Selina Scott is set to make her long-awaited return to BBC TV for the first time in 30 years.
+Selina Scott returns to BBC TV for first time in 30 years

 The 66-year-old, who was the face of the BBC’s breakfast TV on its launch in 1983 and who started her broadcasting career in Scotland, will make her comeback in the third series of The Real Marigold Hotel in which a group of older celebrities travels around India.